mrv-king/RGOOSE/README.md

 - specify the IP address of the server.
 For that, change the second argument in the 'iec61850_publisher' function in line 36.
 Do not change the port number.

 # HOW TO BUILD
-1. Open the command line
+1. Open the command line (terminal)
-2. Open {platform name}_release folder.
+2. Open the '{platform name}_release' folder.
-3. change the directory to 'build' folder
+3. change the directory to the 'build' subfolder.
-4. run 'cmake ..' for LINUX or 'cmake .. -G "MSYS Makefiles"' for WINDOWS
+4. In 'build', run 'cmake ..' for LINUX or 'cmake .. -G "MSYS Makefiles"' for WINDOWS
 5. run 'make'

 # HOW TO RUN